 In Dance Magazine‘s August interview with four successful freelance dancers, not one reported making enough from the industry to cover their expenses.
 Most freelancers get by through living with family or taking on a side hustle—sometimes both.

-Financial experts state that "a hustle shouldn't become a necessity, but a tool to help you meet goals."
-Most suggest that you shouldn't spend the extra time on a side gig unless it directly benefits your professional goals.
+that “a hustle shouldn’t become a necessity, but a tool to help you meet goals.”
+Most suggest that you shouldn’t spend the extra time on a side gig unless it directly benefits your professional goals.
 (Spoiler: Waiting tables does nothing for your pirouette.)

 For the average 9-to-5 worker, that may be sage advice.
 But for a freelance dancer, it epitomizes the degrading attitudes that surround artists and their work.
 If your freelancing isn’t enough to pay the bills, it’s downgraded to hustle status—a glorified, semi-lucrative hobby that you do in your free time.

 Freelancers must purchase their own shoes, dancewear, studio time, classes, gym memberships…the list goes on.
 Not to mention staying up-to-date with performances and trends by constantly going to see shows.

 Compound those requirements with freelancers’ independent contractor status, and the bill gets even higher.
 There’s the out-of-pocket cost of health insurance, a higher tax on wages and a lack of company-provided resources.
 Freelance dancers have more dues to pay than their traditional company counterparts, but without the stability of steady income.

 When the burden of financial instability is placed on freelancers, the artistry is hamstrung.
 Creativity cannot flourish in the state of semi-constant stress that freelance artists exist in.